DataCanvasIO/Hypernets/docs/source/experiment.rst

 Set the Evaluation Criterion
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 The default evaluation criterion is `accuracy` for classification task is, and `rmse` for regression task.
-Other criterions can be used by setting `reward_metric`.
+Other criterions can be set by `reward_metric`.
 For example:

 .. code-block:: python